mnn/ts-opt/README.md

 `map` vs `onSome`
 ---
-It may look like those methods are the same.
+At a first glance, it may look like those methods are the same.

 ```ts
 let a = 0;